Little Love Bugs Rescue

-Little Love Bugs Rescue was founded in October 2010 by a group of friends with a commitment to saving the lives of animals.
+Little Love Bugs Rescue was founded by a group of friends with a commitment to saving the lives of animals.
 Little Love Bugs Rescue is an all-volunteer, non-profit, animal rescue group.
 We are currently in the process of filing for our 501c3 tax-exempt status.
 All of our rescued animals are in foster homes being loved, nurtured, and evaluated by volunteers.
 We do not have a shelter.
 If you are interested in adopting any of our rescue's dogs or cats, please email us for an adoption application.
-After your adoption application has been approved, we can set up a time for you to meet the pet you are interested in adopting.
+After your adoption application has been approved, we can set up a time for you to meet the pet that you are interested in adopting.

 If you are interested in adopting one of our rescued pets, please email us at email@example.com.
 All potential adopters must fill out an adoption application.
 Once your application is completed, please be patient.
 The application is processed by one of our volunteers who will email you back within a day to confirm that we received your application.
 The volunteer will then check with your veterinarian to make sure that all of your pets are/were up-to-date on their vaccines, spayed/neutered, and on heartworm prevention.
 The volunteer will call you to talk with you more about the pet that you are interested in adopting, and to make sure that you are a good fit.
 After everything checks out, we can set up a meet and greet with the dog or cat you are interested in adopting.
 Please only apply to adopt one of our rescued pets if you are willing and able to make a lifetime commitment to a pet.
 We give the highest quality of care to all of our fosters, and we have adoption requirements in place to make sure that all of our dogs and cats go to loving homes.
 We work very closely to match you with the right new family member.
 All dogs and cats are spayed/neutered prior to adoption.
 Adoption fees are non-refundable.
 We require that you are at least 21-years-old and that you live in Ohio, Pennsylvania, or Michigan to adopt one of our rescued pets.
 Please feel free to contact us if you have any questions or concerns.